yingweiwo

 Absorption, Distribution and Excretion

-Terazosin has a mean half life 12 hours though this can be as high as 14 hours in patients over 70 years and as low as 11.4 hours in patients 20 to 39 years old.
+The average half-life of terazosin is 12 hours, but the half-life can be as long as 14 hours in patients over 70 years of age, while the half-life can be as low as 11.4 hours in patients aged 20 to 39.

 Toxicity/Toxicokinetics